Could Africa's taste for bushmeat trigger the next pandemic? | DW | 25.02.2021

 Smoked monkeys, turtle heads, whole bats — at the bushmeat market in Mbandaka in the north of the Democratic Republic of Congo, you can find quite a few exotic types of meat.
 Bushmeat is one of the most important sources of protein for many Congolese.
 But it has a dangerous aftertaste.

-Whether bird flu, HIV/AIDS, Ebola, or COVID-19 — many diseases are zoonotic — they can be transmitted from animals to humans.
+Whether bird flu, HIV/AIDS, Ebola, or COVID-19, many diseases are zoonotic, meaning they can be transmitted from animals to humans.

 Zoonotic diseases account for about 75% of emerging diseases currently affecting humans.
 They also include yellow fever, various forms of influenza, rabies, and Lyme disease.
 Many of these diseases can be traced back to the consumption of bushmeat.

-The UN estimates that up to five million tons of bushmeat are hunted in the Congo Basin each year.
-In the Democratic Republic of Congo alone, people consume up to one million kilograms of bushmeat annually.
+The UN estimates that up to 5 million tons of bushmeat are hunted in the Congo Basin each year.
+In the Democratic Republic of Congo alone, people annually consume up to 1 million kilograms of bushmeat.
 Some game meat is now also exported worldwide — creating an ideal condition for the spread of pathogens.

-In December 2020, the Tanzanian government legalized the sale of bushmeat, subject to strict rules.
+In December 2020, the Tanzanian government legalized the sale of bushmeat while subjecting it to strict rules.
 President John Magufuli wants to stop illegal poaching.
-Among other things, slaughtering is to take place only under strict control, and handlers must prove the meat's origin.
-Statistics show that Tanzania confiscates about 2,000 tons of bushmeat worth $50 million (€41 million) annually.
+Among other things, slaughtering is to take place only under strict control and handlers must prove the meat's origin.
+Statistics show that Tanzania manually confiscates about 2,000 tons of bushmeat, worth $50 million (€41 million).

 In Congo, the bushmeat trade is not clearly regulated.
 One research report states that bushmeat consumption is currently legal, while another says that the government prohibits bushmeat hunting, at least in Virunga National Park.